Poisson Solver in SIMION¶

 Compatibility Warning: The Poisson solving capability is available in SIMION 8.1.0.
 It is not in previous release versions.
 The Poisson solving capability is one of the major new features in 8.1.0.

 Previous versions of SIMION (8.0 and below) assumed that space-charge density was negligible.
 That is, it solved only the Laplace equation.
 However, 7.0 and 8.0 do have some rough “charge repulsion” methods that are useful in approximating space-charge effects under certain conditions (see the SIMION Example: repulsion in SIMION 8.0.4 or above for full details on this).
-Unlike the SIMION 7.0 charge repulsion methods, the Poisson solver takes into account the effect of space-charge on the distribution on surface charges on electrodes (important when high space-charge density is near electrode surfaces).
+Unlike the SIMION 7.0 Charge Repulsion methods, the Poisson solver takes into account the effect of space-charge on the distribution on surface charges on electrodes (important when high space-charge density is near electrode surfaces).

 Math¶